Claus Bo Larsen

-Claus Bo Larsen (born 28 October 1965 in Odense) is a former Danish football referee who officiates in the Danish Superliga and was FIFA-listed from 1996 to 2010.
+Claus Bo Larsen (born 28 October 1965) is a Danish former football referee who officiates in the Danish Superliga and was FIFA-listed from 1996 to 2010.
 He has officiated numerous matches in the UEFA Europa League and Champions League.
 Larsen is classified as a FIFA Top Class Referee, which is the highest level of referees.

 He is well known for his down-to-earth appearance on the field, preferring to control the game with a good personality rather than cautioning the players.

 Early career

 He earned his license to officiate at an age of 16 in 1981.
 In 1988, he was appointed as a referee in the Denmark Series which is the 4th tier of football in Denmark.
 By 1994 he had made his way to the highest Danish league – The Superliga.
 In 1996, he was appointed FIFA-referee.